\newacronym{SDS}{SDS}{Shared Data Source}

 formers.
 The system can run on devices as small as \gls{Arduino}

--microcontrollers\cite{noauthor_arduino_nodate} and operates via the same
+-microcontrollers% \cite{noauthor_arduino_nodate} and operates via the same

 +microcontrollers\cite{noauthor_arduino_nodate} and operates via the same